crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 # Running a Crosswalk app on Tizen

-To run the application on a Tizen target, there is no need to package it: you can just push the HTML5 project to the device and run it manually from the command line using `sdb`, as follows:
+To run the application on a Tizen target, there is no need to package it.
+Instead, you just push the HTML5 project to the device and run it manually from the command line using `sdb`, as follows:

 1. Prepare the device (either connect it to the host or start it with the emulator).

-2. Start your console.
-Use bash on Linux or cmd on Windows.

-3. Put `sdb` into root mode:
+2. Put `sdb` into root mode:

-        sdb root on
+        > sdb root on

+3. Make a directory on the target device to push the app to:

+        > sdb shell "mkdir /home/developer/xwalk-simple"

-4. Push the application to the target.
-Note that we use the developer account's home directory on the Tizen target as a convenient place to put files.
+    Note that we're using the "developer" account's home directory on the target as a convenient place to put files.

-    Make the directory to push the app to:

-        sdb shell "mkdir /home/developer/xwalk-simple"

-    Then push the app to the emulated device.
+4. Push the app to the emulated device:

-    On Linux:

-        $ sdb push ~/xwalk-simple /home/developer/xwalk-simple/

-    On Windows:

-        > sdb push %HOMEPATH%\xwalk-simple /home/developer/xwalk-simple/
+        > sdb push xwalk-simple /home/developer/xwalk-simple/

 5. Run the application.
 On an emulated Tizen target, use this command:

-        sdb shell "xwalk --use-gl=osmesa /home/developer/xwalk-simple"
+        > sdb shell "xwalk /home/developer/xwalk-simple"

-    The `--use-gl` option ensures that WebGL is enabled (via Mesa).

 The application should have started on the target.
 Here it is running on an emulated Tizen 2.2.0 tablet, on Windows: